Castro - Dalcahue, Curaco de Velez & Achao

 A-WCA3

-Learn about the ranchers and whalers in Curaco de Velez, which were prominent during the town’s “glory days”
+• • Learn about the ranchers and whalers in Curaco de Vélez, who were prominent during the town’s glory days

-We depart the pier and proceed to Dalcahue, a picturesque village located 20 km north of Castro.
-Along the way, glimpse the colourful hamlet of Llaullao where we see "tejuelas" (uniquely roofed houses) and a beautiful chapel in a nice setting.
+Leave the pier to proceed to Dalcahue, a picturesque village located 20 km north from Castro.
+Along the way, glimpse the colourful hamlet of Llaullao where we will appreciate the "tejuelas"-roofed houses and a beautiful chapel in a nice setting.

-Arrive at the ferry terminal in Dalcahue and board a boat for an 8-minute crossing to the Island of Quinchao.
-Upon arrival, we head towards Achao, passing through Curaco de Velez.
-This very small village of approximately 500 inhabitants saw its best days back in the 1850s when cattle ranchers and whalers lived there.
-The beautiful houses you see today remain as a testament to the past.
-Also highlighting the village are its black-necked swans, which are visible along the coastal avenue.
+Arrive at the ferry boat terminal in Dalcahue, board a ferry for 8-minute crossing to the Island of Quinchao.
+Upon arrival, head towards Achao, passing through Curaco de Velez.
+This very small village of approximately 500 inhabitants saw its best times back in the 1850s when cattle ranchers and whalers lived there, and the beautiful houses you will see today remain as witness of the past times.
+Also highlighting the village are the black-necked swans, which will be visible mainly along the Coastal Avenue.

-About 16 km ahead, we discover the town of Achao, founded as a Jesuit residency in 1743.
-With almost 2,500 inhabitants, Achao is today alive with boats from all the surrounding islands, making it one of the busiest ports in the area.
-Highlighting the town is its church, built in 1730 and featuring beautiful baroque imagery.
-At an agreed time, we head back to Dalcahue, a town that emerged into its present state as a result of the cattle and timber industry booms in the late 19th century.
+About 16 km ahead, we will find the town of Achao, founded as a Jesuit Residency in 1743.
+With almost 2,500 inhabitants, today Achao is alive with boats from all the surrounding islands, making it one of the busiest ports in the area.
+Highlighting the town is its church, built in 1730, which contains beautiful baroque imagery.
+At agreed time, head back to Dalcahue, a town that emerged to its present state as a result of the booms in the cattle and timber industries in the late 19th century.
 Dalcahue boasts one of the largest and oldest (1750-1790) churches in the area.
-Following a visit to the church, we commence with the return drive to Castro.
+Following a visit of the church, commence the return drive to Castro.

 Practical information

-Walking information: Paved surfaces at Curaco de Velez, Acao and Dalcahue.
+• Walking information: Guests will be walking no more than 1.5 hours, the specific distance may vary.
+Paved surfaces at Curaco de Velez, Acao and Dalcahue.
 A few steps to enter churches.